ashutoshbw/padatika/README.md

 Got frustrated with managing footnotes manually?
 Padatika can help.

-## ✨ Features
+## 🦄 Features

-1. ✅ Sorts footnotes automatically.
+- ✨ Sorts footnotes automatically.
-2. ✅ No need to manually number your references.
+- 🔢 No need to manually number your references.
-3. ✅ You can easily organize your footnotes into different categories.
+- 📂 You can easily organize your footnotes into different categories.
-4. ✅ Wikipedia-like backlinks.
+- ⤴️ Wikipedia-like backlinks.
-5. ✅ Localization.
+- 🌍 Localization.
-6. ✅ Super customizable with over a dozen options.
+- ♿ Accessibility.
-7. ✅ Accessibility.
+- 🛠️ Super customizable with over a dozen options.

 ## Installation